leonsilicon/monkeytalk/docs/CONTRIBUTING_BASIC.md

 ## Contributing

-### Forking Monkeytype
+### Forking Monkeytalk

-First, you will have to obtain your own copy of the Monkeytype repository, also known as "forking".
+First, you will have to obtain your own copy of the Monkeytalk repository, also known as "forking".
 Click [here](https://github.com/monkeytypegame/monkeytype/fork) to open the fork wizard or go to the top right of your screen and then click the `fork` button.

 <img width="1552" alt="Screenshot showing location of the fork button on GitHub." src="https://user-images.githubusercontent.com/83455454/149194972-23343642-7a1f-4c0c-b5f2-36f4b39a2639.png">